It all started at the doctor’s office.

 Then you go to college, or maybe you don’t.
-Maybe you have student loans that you realize with alarm will be paid off when you are close to 60.
+Maybe you have student loans that you realise with alarm will be paid off when you are close to 60, or you manage to get a student loan forgiveness scheme and you don’t have to pay a penny.
 You sign on the dotted line and get your first car.
 You get a credit card.
 A mortgage.
 An SUV that practically makes your wallet bead up with sweat each time you take it to the gas station.
 You realize with horror that things you had always taken for granted at Mom and Dad’s– like cable and food in the fridge, have to be paid for by you.
 You go to the store and realize you have to put either the powdered donuts or the toilet paper back.
 And with a heavy heart you realize you have to keep the toilet paper.
 This is an unremarkable adult life.

 You meet the one.
 You get married.
 You are heartbroken when this person turns out to (gasp!) have flaws.
 It irks you that they put the toilet paper (that you gave up DONUTS FOR!) on the wrong way, or that they leave dirty socks lying around for you to pick up.
 They don’t remember to fill up the car with gas, of course, so that when you are in a rush and jump in the car, the low fuel light beams up at you expectantly.
 They make fun of your favorite show Downton Abbey and eat the last slice of pizza, sometimes.
 Sometimes you choose to love them anyway, and sometimes you can’t.
 People judge you either way.